harrisjose/blog/src/pages/cache-dedupe-api/index.md

 }
 ```

-## What does this solve?
+## Locally reasoning about data

 Most of modern front end development is centered around writing components.
-This pattern lets us make components responsible for fetching the data it needs, without worrying about whether the same data is being fetched by another part of your app.

-So if a page has two components that display user details - like a summary card and then an address card - we can fetch the user details inside both components independently.
-The cache takes care of the rest.
+And when you build large apps it becomes more and more difficult to hoist data fetching logic higher up the component hierarchy.

+Even if that's not a problem, having a component fetch data that unrelated to it makes code harder to maintain.
+Or you might want your components to work in isolation to make sure they can be dropped onto anywhere in your app.

+The obvious alternative here is to build "smarter" components that fetch all the data they need.
+But then there's no control over how many API calls a page has and you end up with duplicate requests.
+Our cache fixes this because it makes sure requests are not duplicated.